ALISHA8484/EmbeddedBoardAndModuleTestSuite/README.md

 # Embedded Board and Module Test Suite

-This repository contains a well-organized collection of test codes and example projects for various development boards (Arduino, ARM-based, Zyxel) and electronic modules (sensors, displays, communication modules, and more).
+This repository contains a well-organized collection of test codes and example projects for various development boards (Arduino, ARM-based, ZYNQ) and electronic modules (sensors, displays, communication modules, and more).
 The goal is to provide a centralized platform for testing, validation, and learning embedded systems.

 ---